 Community and Research

-This course will provide students with an understanding and experience of community projects and teamwork.
-Students are expected to be involved in researching and designing health, education, employment and housing promotion information for the Aboriginal community.
+This course will provide students with an introductory understanding of Aboriginal Australia including community development.
+Students are expected to be involved in researching and designing health, education, employment and housing information for the Aboriginal community.
 This course aims to integrate and develop skills in the area of community, and inter-professional interactions, basic research and communication.

 1. develop basic skills in research including approaches to problem solving; gathering recording and interpreting data; report writing and presenting results.

 2. develop their interaction and time management skills.